PeterVranken/comFramework/excelExporter/readMe.md

 before.

-Another source of knowledge about the data model and how to access its elements is the investigation of the sample templates:
-See files `excelExporter/samples/.../*.stg` in your local installation or online at
+Another source of knowledge about the data model and how to access its elements is the investigation of the templates (`*.stg`) in our samples, see files `excelExporter/samples/.../*.stg` in your local installation or online at
 <https://github.com/PeterVranken/comFramework/tree/main/excelExporter/samples>.